Vailulu'u Eel City and Moat of Death

 The volcano most likely here is very active and it is expected that in this century here will appear a new island.
 The Eel City will change a lot, but no one knows whether the eels will stay and be that many here.

 See Vailulu'u Eel City and Moat of Death on the map of American Samoa!

 - Craig Young, Hubert Staudigel Eel City and the Moat of Death: An Active Volcano on the Samoan Hotspot.
 Ocean Explorer, NOAA.
-Accessed in 9th December 2011.
+Accessed on December 9, 2011.